 5. Country Report Projects for Any Country

-Country Report Projects for Any Country provides your student with 26 project ideas!
+Country Report Projects for Any Country (by Scholastic) provides your student with 26 project ideas!
 Create a national treasure box, an artistic reproduction, economy pictograph, or a landmarks accordion case.
 You will find some fresh ideas in this book.

 6. Children Just Like Me